Last updated January 28th, 2022

 Talking of margins, Aussie rules betting margins of victory is often an interesting option.
 In recent AFL Grand Finals, margins of victory have ranged from a single point in 2007 (West Coast triumphed over Sydney Swans 85-84) to a massive 119 points when Geelong convincingly overcame opposition from Port Adelaide in the 2007 Grand Final.
 In 2011 Geelong won by a cosy 38 points, having put in a very strong final quarter.

 Aussie Rules Football betting tips

-A quick look at the Aussie rules forums will tell you that, if you want to make money, it is probably not a good idea to feel that you have to bet on every single AFL match.
+A quick look at the Aussie rules forums will tell you that it is probably not a good idea to feel that you have to bet on every single AFL match.
 Sometimes the value simply isn’t there.
 Use your knowledge to make sure that you sit matches out when it is sensible to do so and enter the Aussie rules betting market selectively when there is value available.